scds/text-analysis-1/output.md

 ##

-## Extracting the pre-procesing steps from OpenRefine
+## Extracting the pre-processing steps from OpenRefine

+If you notice that you have made an error, you can easily undo it by going to the "Undo / Redo" tab